ChaosGroup/chaos-boats/README.md

 }));
 ```

 We can ignore the top import for now, it ensures the communication between the game and the bot and is important for automated rating battles.
 Our entry is `onGameMessage` function, it accepts a single callback function and in this case totally ignores the battle environment and returns fixed instructions to just stay in place.
 The `speed` parameter accepts values between `0` for Stop and `6` for Full Ahead.
 The `rudder` is `0` for heading straight, down to `-3` for steering left and up to `3` for steering right.
-The last parameter `fireSector` controls the cannon, `0` is for staying silent and every other number from `1` to `12` gives the direction of fire using analog clock hour sections.
+The last parameter `fireSector` controls the cannon, `0` is for staying silent and every other number from `1` to `12` gives the direction of fire using 12-hour Clock position.
 Our Bow(boat nose) is always on a 12-hour clock and for example the value of `3` is firing at our right side, `9` at left, `6` at back and so goes for every hour sector in between.
 Keep in mind this clock orientation because we are going to use it again for other angular relations in our game.
 With this we complete return instructions for the boat and will take a look at battle environment data next.

 ```js
 onGameMessage(({ ownShip, targets }) => {